cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 ◦ example:
 ◦ tunneling one protocol inside another: like sending instant- messaging traffic via HTTP.
 - ◦ Steganography 隐写术 : like sending a digital image with millions of pixels, “secret” information encoded in specific pixels, only the sender and the receiver know which pixels represent the encoded information.
-- Sending information over covert channels
+- Sending information over convert channels
-◦ An attacker might send/receive confidential information over a network using a covert channel, which can communicate information as a series of codes and/or events.
+◦ An attacker might send/receive confidential information over a network using a convert channel, which can communicate information as a series of codes and/or events.
 ◦ example:
 ▸ binary data could be represented by sending a series of pings to a destination.